Miggianox94/easyScid/README.md

 __2. Add the .jar library as dependency in your project: easyscid-core-0.0.1.jar__

 __3. Mark your methods with the @EasyScidMethod annotation and specify your own proprierties__

+    example: @EasyScidMethod(classFolder="./target/test-classes/", sourceFolder="./src/", interfaceName = "it.coluccia.easyscid.tester.CodeInterface", setterMethod = "setCodeFactory")

+* sourceFolder must be the folder that contains the interface package: if your interface is it.coluccia.easyscid.tester.CodeInterface --> sourceFolder must be the folder that contains the folder named "it"

 ## Usage